Dry Fly Patterns for the White River Tailwaters

 Contrary to general impressions, there are a variety of stone flies in the White River and area streams.
 I have observed everything from small nymphs the size of a number 22 hook to the Giant Black Stonefly adults which are the largest of the stonefly species.
 The nature of these creatures makes it rare that you ever see them in large numbers.
 The nymphs hatch often unobserved nocturnally.
 Giant black stoneflies do not hatch in large numbers like the western version of the species known as salmonflies.
 Winter stones hatch often during winter storm events or when there is ice forming around the edges of the stream.

-A litte yellow stonefly hatch (size 10-12) can be found in June on streams like Crooked Creek.
+A little yellow stonefly hatch (size 10-12) can be found in June on streams like Crooked Creek.

 On Ozark spring creeks, little winter and summer stonefiles also occur.
 Smallmouth and panfish also eat these in the cool water streams like Crooked Creek or the Buffalo River.